Josef Centeno: Career

 In 2011, Centeno opened Bäco Mercat, a Spanish-inspired restaurant located in Los Angeles.

 Bar Amá was named for his maternal grandmother, who came from a family of refugees who left Northern Mexico during the Mexican Revolution.
 They came to Texas and Centeno said they cooked Tex-Mex food.
 Centeno described his grandmother's food as "Simple cooking that wasn’t authentically Mexican but not the melted-cheese-topped stuff people usually talk about when describing Tex-Mex."
 In June 2019 his restaurant Orsa & Winston, a Japanese- and Italian-inspired restaurant, earned a Michelin star.
 In July 2019 he opened Amácita in Culver City.

 During the 2020 coronavirus pandemic Centeno was one of the first chefs to shut down his restaurants entirely, telling his employees told "to file for unemployment [right then], because by [the following] week, it was going to be a shitshow.”
-Orsa & Winston is the only of his restaurants to have reopened after the coronavirus lockdowns.
+Orsa & Winston and Bar Ama have both reopened after the coronavirus lockdowns.